Statistical Guides » Statistical Tests » One-Way ANOVA

 Why not compare groups with multiple t-tests?

-Every time you conduct a t-test there is a chance that you will make a Type 1 error.
+Every time you conduct a t-test there is a chance that you will make a Type I error.
 This error is usually 5%.
-Therefore, by running two t-tests on the same data you will have increased your chance of "making a mistake" to 10%.
-Three t-tests would be 15% and so on.
+By running two t-tests on the same data you will have increased your chance of "making a mistake" to 10%.
+The formula for determining the new error rate for multiple t-tests is not as simple as multiplying 5% by the number of tests.
+However, if you are only making a few multiple comparisons, the results are very similar if you do.
+As such, three t-tests would be 15% (actually, 14.3%) and so on.
 These are unacceptable errors.
-An ANOVA controls for these errors so that the Type 1 error remains at 5% and you can be more confident that any significant result you find is not just down to chance.
+An ANOVA controls for these errors so that the Type I error remains at 5% and you can be more confident that any statistically significant result you find is not just running lots of tests.
 See our guide on hypothesis testing for more information on Type I errors.

 What assumptions does the test make?